jlperla/web-academic/content/post/computational-macro/index.md

 This is a newly proposed course which will be taught as **ECON 407 in Spring 2023**  as a pilot.

 See below for additional **strongly recommended** prerequisites.
 To summarize: beyond the intermediate micro students are expected to have a ECON 323 or a similar programming course using Python, Matlab, or similar languages (i.e., Stata and R are insufficient).
-Finally, students should have  MATH 221 or an equivalent course in matrix algebra - which would already fulfilled by those taking ECON 323.
+Finally, students should have  MATH 221 or an equivalent course in matrix algebra---which would already fulfilled by those taking ECON 323.

 ## Calendar Description:
-**ECON 4XX: Computational Methods in Macroeconomics**
+**ECON 408: Computational Methods in Macroeconomics**

 (3 credits course) Computational tools used in macroeconomics and financial economics including applications to unemployment, inequality, asset pricing, and economic growth

-**Prerequisites**: One of ECON 301, ECON 304, ECON 308 and one of ECON 302, ECON 305, ECON 309 and one of ECON 323, CPSC 103, CPSC 107, CPSC 110, MATH 210, COMM 337 and MATH 221
+**Prerequisites**: One of ECON 301, ECON 304, ECON 308 and one of ECON 323, CPSC 103, CPSC 107, CPSC 110, MATH 210, COMM 337 and MATH 221

 ## Course Overview

 This is an introductory course in the computational tools used in macroeconomics.
 Students are **not** required to have taken intermediate macroeconomics in order to enrol.

-Models in macroeconomics and financial economics are constructed from a core set of tools which provide a model of individual decisions while still maintaining an internal consistency between the decisions of many individuals in an economy.
-Some of the common features of these models include
+Models in macroeconomics and financial economics are constructed from a core set of tools which model each agents' decisions while maintaining an internal consistency between the decisions of complicated distributions of other agents in an economy.
+Some of the common features of these models include:

 1. __dynamic and forward looking decisions__: If I consume less today, I can save more for tomorrow;
 2. __randomness and uncertainty about the future__: If reject a job offer, I am not sure when the next offer will occur;
 3. __prices and resources reflecting the collective decisions of other agents__: The wage I am offered depends on the number of similar workers I am competing with, the intensity which the unemployed search for jobs, and the demand for my skills from firms;
 4. __social learning from other agents' with information aggregated through prices__: If many others consider a particular equity or bond asset a good buy, then I can infer this by the price of the asset itself; and
-5. __distributions and heterogeneity in the economy itself influences decisions and prices__: If the distribution of income is askew and there are many poor agents living hand-to-mouth, government policy such as sending out stimulus cheques has a different effect on inflation and customer welfare than if every person had similar incomes.
+5. __distributions and heterogeneity in the economy influencing decisions and prices__: If the distribution of income is askew and there are many poor agents living hand-to-mouth, government policy such as sending out stimulus cheques has a different effect on inflation and customer welfare than if every person had similar incomes.

-A difficulty inherent to macroeconomics is that often model features must hold at the same time, which makes it difficult to do counter-factual experiments with ``partial-equilibrium''---i.e., changing one price or element of the model in isolation---because of the interconnection of decisions, prices, and distributions.
-However, by writing formal models in mathematics, you can conduct policy experiments and interpret the data while still ensuring self-consistency.
-Using precise mathematical language will (1) uncover unanticipated consequences implicit in your assumptions; (2) keep everyone honest; (3) provide a framework to investigate changes in assumptions; (4) provide a framework to nest models and add enough "reality" to do quantitative analysis.
+A difficulty inherent to macroeconomics is that these features of the model interact and must all simultaneously hold---what economists would think of broadly as "equilibrium conditions".
+This makes it difficult to do counter-factual experiments with "partial-equilibrium" in macroeconomics---i.e., changing one price or element of the model in isolation---because of the interconnection of decisions, prices, and distributions.
+However, by writing formal models in mathematics, we can conduct policy experiments and interpret data while still ensuring all of these conditions for self-consistency.
+Using precise mathematical language will (1) uncover unanticipated consequences implicit in your assumptions; (2) keep everyone honest; (3) provide a framework to investigate changes in assumptions; and (4) allow disciplined nesting of models to add enough "reality" for quantitative analysis.

 The downside is that while this set of mathematical tools provides a rich set of economic theories that can be explored and tested against the data, the inherent difficulty of dynamic models means that we may usually need to solve them approximately and on a computer.

 This course will explore these sorts of theoretical models in conjunction with the computational tools to solve and simulate them.
-We will learn using the Julia programming language - a modern language for scientific and technical computing which will also help teach a new, high-performance programming language to compliment their existing background in Python or Matlab from other courses.
+We will learn using the Julia programming language---a modern language for scientific and technical computing which students can use to compliment their existing background in Python or Matlab from other courses.

 ## Learning Outcomes